agyonov/CryptoEx/readme.md

-As a practical example of the usage of the Ed classes in the library, I have also extended the classes for JWSs (JSON Web Signatures) and for the jAdES (Advanced JSON Web Signatures) from the core library to implement EdDSA algorithm for them.
+As a practical example of the usage of the Ed classes in the library, I have also extended the classes for JWSs (JSON Web Signatures) and for the JAdES (Advanced JSON Web Signatures) from the core library to implement EdDSA algorithm for them.

 You can check the code and some documentation pages in the